 These are just a few findings of the 2017 Union Craft Labor Supply report, recently released by The Association of Union Constructors (TAUC).
 It has been designed to give construction professionals an in-depth understanding of the current state of union labor supply in the construction and maintenance industry throughout the United States.
 Want to know what kind of work schedule to employ to help ensure your project is adequately staffed, or how long on average it can take to obtain the craftworkers you need?
 It's all right here.

-This second annual report builds on last year's landmark initial study (click here to view), providing even more detail, data cuts and historical analysis.
-TAUC and CLRC utilized a rigorous scientific methodology to analyze nearly 800 responses to a multi-question survey sent earlier this year to a cross-section of contractors, union representatives and owner-clients.
+This is TAUC's third annual Union Craft Labor Supply report.
+It builds on previous studies (view 2015 and 2016 reports) and provides even more detail, data cuts and historical trend analysis.
+TAUC and the Construction Labor Research Council (CLRC) utilized a rigorous scientific methodology to analyze nearly 800 responses to a multi-question survey sent earlier this year to a cross-section of contractors, union representatives and owner-clients.
 The large sample size and carefully worded questions combine to make this one of the most useful labor supply reports available, and the only union-specific study focusing on construction and maintenance.

 Highlights of the study include:

-OUTLOOK LESS POSITIVE FOR GROWTH
+OUTLOOK MORE OPTIMISTIC FOR GROWTH

-- 55% of respondents said they experienced a shortage of Carpenters in 2015, the highest of the 14 building trades; they were followed by Boilermakers (49% reported a shortage), Iron Workers (48%) and Plumbers/Pipefitters/Steamfitters (47%).
-(PAGE 27)
+• 65% of respondents (a 10% increase from 2015) said they experienced a shortage of Carpenters & Millwrights in 2016, the highest of the 14 building trades; they were followed by Boilermakers (56% reported a shortage), Electricians (54%) and Iron Workers (52%) (p.
+29).